google/exposure-notifications-server/docs/getting-started/estimating-costs.md

 This page outlines how you might estimate the cost of deploying the reference server for your application.
-Cost estimates assume the use of Google Cloud, deployment and use within the US, and uses the [published pricing rates](https://cloud.google.com/pricing) to arrivea at the estimation.
+Cost estimates assume the use of Google Cloud, deployment and use within the US, and uses the [published pricing rates](https://cloud.google.com/pricing) to arrive at the estimation.
 This could be repeated for other regions as well as for other cloud providers.
 Please note that for much of this simplifications have been made.
 Due to a majority of the expected costs to be incurred due to storage